shadowspawn/nvh/README.md

     n as 0.9.4 --debug some.js

+Output can also be obtained from `n --help`.

 ## Working with `npm`

 A node install normally includes npm as well, which might be a downgrade if you have upgraded npm separately.
 You can preserve your current npm and exclude it from the install: